skylicht-lab/skylicht-engine/Documents/CONTRIBUTING.md

 # Skylicht Engine
 ## Git flow
 ### Feature
 -   If you commit code for feature, open an issue ex: #282.
-Create your brance name: **`feature/#282-your-brance-name`** (All characters is lowercase and - instead space)
+Create your branch name: **`feature/#282-your-branch-name`** (All characters is lowercase and - instead space)
 -   Commit message: **`feat: #282 To do some thing`**
 -   If your commit message too long
 ```